Characterization of the strong divisibility property for generalized Fibonacci polynomials: Generalized Fibonacci polynomials

-For most of the proofs of GFP of Lucas type it is required that $\gcd(p_0(x), p_1(x))=1$, $\gcd(p_0(x), d(x))=1$ and $\gcd(d(x), g(x))=1$.
 It is easy to see that $\gcd(\alpha, G_{n}^{*}(x))=1$.
-Therefore, for the rest the paper we suppose that these four mentioned conditions hold for all generalized Fibonacci polynomial sequences of Lucas type treated here.
+Therefore, for the rest of the paper we suppose that these conditions mentioned hold for all GFP sequences of Lucas type treated here.
 We use $\rho$ to denote $\gcd(d(x),G_1(x))$.
-Notice that in the definition Pell-Lucas we have that $p_0(x)=2$ and $p_1(x)=2x$.
+Notice that in the definition of Pell-Lucas we have $p_0(x)=2$ and $p_1(x)=2x$.
 Thus, the $\gcd(p_0(x),p_1(x))\ne 1$.
-Therefore, Pell-Lucas does not satisfy the extra conditions that were just imposed for Generalized Fibonacci polynomial.
+Therefore, Pell-Lucas does not satisfy the extra conditions that were just imposed on the GFPs.
 To solve this problem we define \emph{Pell-Lucas-prime} as follows:

 It easy to see that $2Q_{n}^{'}(x)=Q_{n}(x)$ and that $\alpha=2$.
-Fl\'orez, Junes and Higuita \cite{florezHiguitaJunes} worked similar problems for numerical sequences.
+Fl\'orez, et al. \cite{florezHiguitaJunes} worked on similar problems for numerical sequences.

-\textbf{Note.} The definition of Generalized Fibonacci Polynomial in \cite{florezHiguitaMuk} differs with definition on this papers due to the initial conditions on the Fibonacci type polynomials.
-Thus, the initial conditions for the Fibonacci type polynomials in \cite{florezHiguitaMuk} is $G_{0}(x)=p_{0}(x)=1$ and so implicitly $G_{-1}(x)=0$.
-However, our definition for the Lucas type polynomials are the same in both papers.
+\textbf{Note.} The definition of GFPs in \cite{florezHiguitaMuk} differs from the definition in this paper due to the initial conditions of the Fibonacci type polynomials.
+Thus, the initial condition for the Fibonacci type polynomials in \cite{florezHiguitaMuk} is $G_{0}(x)=p_{0}(x)=1$ and so implicitly $G_{-1}(x)=0$.
+However, our definition for the Lucas type polynomials is the same in both papers.